dmbarbour/wikilon/docs/ApplicationModel.md

 Modeling tables or databases within the dictionary is straightforward.
 For example, a command pattern might represent an append-only log for a table, or collection thereof.
 The challenge is everything else - indexing, queries and query optimization, incremental computing.

-Fortunately, indexes can frequently be modeled as compositional views.
-This allows indexing to be incremental using the same techniques described earlier, and the storage overhead isn't necessarily too bad.
+Fortunately, indexes can generally be modeled as compositional views.
+This allows indexing to be incremental using the same techniques described earlier.

-Modeling databases within a dictionary requires maintaining tables or collections (perhaps via the command pattern) then querying and composing these data resources into views.
-The main challenge isn't the representation of data (a simple append-only log of records will do) but rather features like indexing, query optimization, and incremental computing.

-Indexes will need to be compositional views, such that indices themselves may be incrementally updated.
-Column-structured databases would likely be preferable, such that we can efficiently eliminate updates to irrelevant columns.
+The main challenge, I suspect, is that we'll frequently update fields that are not relevant for computing a given view, or some fields will update more frequently than others.
+I imagine this will require careful attention to support fine-grained memoizations, separating columns of the database, arranging for stable intermediate views, etc..

 ## Managed Dictionaries